apalikulindaCore/apalikulindacore-midjourney-lab/resources/apalikulindacore_external_links.md

 # apalikulindacore_external_links.md

+## Cross-platform Portfolio
+I curate selections from my archive rather than publishing it in full, both for focus and due to the scale of the material.

 ## Cosmos
 **[apalikulindacore / MidJourney 7 Experiments](https://www.cosmos.so/apalikulindacore/midjourney7-experiments)**
 A page for my version 7 experiments.
 Some were prompted using moodboards made from my own images, with my long-term nickname embedded as a style reference.
 I’m curating what feels most resonant across these iterations.